-Bruschetta Salad, also known as Panzanella, is made with toasted bread, tomatoes, fresh mozzarella, and basil.
-Topped with a tangy red wine vinegar dressing, this is sure to be your new favorite way to eat bruschetta.
+Bruschetta Salad, also known as Panzanella, is made with toasted bread, tomatoes, fresh mozzarella, and basil and is ready in 20 minutes!
+This recipe is a great way to use up day-old bread.

 If you love bruschetta, you are going to love this salad.
 It tastes just like bruschetta in a bowl, but much easier to make and eat.

 This salad has it all: crunchy bread, sweet tomatoes, and a tangy dressing.
 Similar to an Italian panzanella salad recipe, this is a great way to use up day old bread.

 Bruschetta Salad is a tasty and vibrant summer Panzanella salad.
 It’s great for served as a side dish or as meal.
 Plus, it gets tastier the longer it sits.

 Bruschetta Salad is a great way to use up that stale bread too!
 In fact, the salad works better with bread that’s a day or two old.
 So read on and see how easy it is to make this tasty Italian dish.